 - Focus on the “what” instead of the “how.”
 Limit your prescriptiveness to defining WHAT you expect from them (e.g., deliverables, timelines, priorities), not HOW it should happen.

-Communication Mistake #2: Lack of Role Clarity
+Software Outsourcing Communication Mistake #2: Lack of Role Clarity

-Say you’ve hired an IT outsourcing professional to be a product manager for a new offering.
+Say you’ve hired an outsourced professional to be a product manager for a new offering.
 They’ve got a long history of successfully managing products for other companies.
 You bring them in and set them free.
 Unfortunately, you fail to clearly define their role and responsibilities.
 You also fail to establish agreed-upon milestones and metrics that will indicate whether they’ve succeeded in their role.

 - Mistaken assumptions.
 Different clients have different expectations.
 Your outsourced professional’s last version of “product manager” may be quite different from what you need or expect.